Home Resources Accelerators

 How do I apply to a digital health accelerator?

 Most accelerators accept applications through their website on rolling or cohort-based deadlines.
-A strong application typically includes: a clear problem statement, evidence of clinical or commercial traction, a deck or pitch video, founder bios, and any IP, regulatory, or pilot status.
+A strong application typically includes a clear problem statement, evidence of clinical or commercial traction, a deck or pitch video, founder bios, and any IP, regulatory, or pilot status.
 Apply to programs aligned with your stage and domain — early-stage software founders fit Y Combinator or MassChallenge; device founders fit MedTech Innovator or HAX; biotech and platform-genomics founders fit IndieBio or Illumina Accelerator.

 What is non-dilutive funding for digital health startups?

 Non-dilutive funding is capital that does not require giving up equity in your company.
 For digital health and medtech startups, the largest sources are US federal programs like NIH SBIR/STTR ($1.4B+/year), ARPA-H, BARDA/DRIVe, and the NSF, plus state programs and international equivalents like Innovate UK, Horizon Europe, and Canada's IRAP.
 Non-dilutive funding is typically awarded through grants, contracts, or milestone-based payments and is especially valuable for hardware, regulated devices, and clinical research.
-See the Government & Funding Programs section for a full list.

 Are these accelerators free, or do they take equity?